Checkout Optimization

 If you want more customers to sign up for an official account, consider offering some kind of incentive, like a discount or free shipping with their next order.

-Enabling an autofill function allows returning customers can add their details almost instantly, speeding up the checkout process considerably.
+Enabling an autofill function allows returning customers to add their details almost instantly, speeding up the checkout process considerably.

 Diversity of payment options means offering your customers more choice and flexibility.
-Some shoppers distrust using credit cards online and instead prefer methods like ACH.
+Some shoppers distrust using credit cards online.
+Instead of manual credit entry, offer secure digital wallets (Apple Pay, Google Pay) for quick, trusted transactions, or focus on debit card acceptance.
+ACH is often better suited for higher-value, B2B invoicing or subscription recurring payments.
 Others simply want the most convenient option possible to avoid having to enter their card details manually.
 Taking advantage of plugins on WordPress or Shopify allow you to place express checkout buttons that speed up the process, helping you to capture more impulse purchases.

 Brands need to start building trust with shoppers from the moment they enter their website.
 But if customers don’t feel as though your checkout is safe and secure, they aren’t going to purchase from you.